Why The Ruffled Purse

 Do you want to know more about my 2017-2018 School Year Challenge and the 23 projects I completed over 9 months?

 - To read the posts in order, start with The Beginning.
-At the bottom, there is a link to the next post.
+At the bottom of each post in the School Year Challenge, there is a link to the next post and/or the previous post.

 Hello, I'm Nicki!